openfab-lab/gamification-fablab/Level-UP/guide-superuser.md

 - More attractive pricing, 34€ per month for full access instead of 10€ per day and other advantages.
 More details [here](https://github.com/openfab-lab/openfab/wiki/Tarifs-SuperUser), currently only in French.
-- Access to OpenFab's currency, called Crrr to pay your machine utilization.
+- Access to OpenFab's currency, credits, called Crrr to pay your machine utilization.
-- Your own maker passport where you'll be able to add your skills
+- Your own maker passport (more details to come

 ## How to?